gazebosim/gz-sim/tutorials/model_editor.md

 The ability to add and edit certain items via the GUI depends on whether simulation is running or paused.
 This distinction is important due to the interplay of physics with edits made via the GUI.
-For example, adding or removing a link to/from model would require a major change to physics that typically can't happen while simulation is running.
+For example, adding or removing a link to/from a model would require a major change to physics that typically can't happen while simulation is running.

 Creating new models and changing the pose of a model can be accomplished